Ziyi Yang bio photo

 Email Twitter Google Scholar LinkedIn Github

-I’m a PhD student in Computer Science at Brown University supervised by Prof. Stefanie Tellex.
-My interest lies in the intersection of Robotics and Nature Language.
-My goal is to bridge human mind and robot behaviors with structural systems (neuro-symbolic, compositional, hierarchical, etc.) I believe that The Bitter Lesson might be right for the past, but doesn’t tell us about the future.
+I’m a PhD student in Computer Science at Brown University advised by Prof. Stefanie Tellex and Prof. George Konidaris.
+My interest lies in the intersection of Robotics, Language, and Planning.
+My goal is to bridge human concept and robot behaviors with structural systems (neuro-symbolic, compositional, hierarchical, etc.) I believe that The Bitter Lesson might be right for the past, but doesn’t tell us about the future.
 I enjoy talking with people regarding research ideas and PhD career/application.
 Please feel free to email me if you would like to talk!

 Previously, I obtained my M.S degree in Robotics at Northeastern University, working with Prof. Lawson Wong on the topic of vision-language navigation.
 I had a background in Mechanical Engineering, while I later found my interest in deep learning & robotics and transferred to the field of robotics in 2020, after finishing my internship at Analogic.

-Currently, I’m leading a happy life with my girlfriend and my cat in Providence :)
+Currently, I’m leading a happy life with my girlfriend fiancé wife (!) and my cat in Providence :)

 Current Interests:

-• Representation learning for different “concepts” in robot learning, e.g., motor skills, temporal dependency, abstraction of events.
+• Representation and abstraction learning for different “concepts” in robotics, e.g., motor skills, objects, spatial & temporal relationships.

-• Using natural language to assist robot learning and planning.
+• Language grounding in robot learning and task-level planning.

-• Leveraging the abilities of foundation models through composition for embodied reasoning.
+• Leveraging large pretrained models for embodied reasoning.

 • Reading manga.
 Osamu Tezuka is my GOAT.
 Here is my manga rating page.